AndrosDe/ploerr/README.md

   - added a website for listing all Containers
   - added website for listing all ProductDescriptions
   - added features to add, edit and delete Containers / ProductDescriptions
+  - categories can not be added, edited, or deleted on the website<br>The DjangoAdmin Panel has to be accessed for that
 - updated Products page:
   - added filtering by category
 - updated Profile page: